 Here is what the inactivity warning looks like.

 If the user decides to keep the time, then the work gets added to their time log and the idle time is tracked in the Activity and Timesheets sections.
 The user can also choose to keep and reassign the idle time to a different project.
 Doing so brings up a new screen that looks like the picture below.

 If the user decides to NOT include the time (default choice), then the time is removed from their time log and the reports.
 The user could also choose to simply stop the timer from the idle window.

-So, for example, you have a worker that got on the phone and the company has the idle timeout setting at 20 min.
+So, for example, you have a worker that took a call, and the organization has the idle timeout setting set to 20 min.
 If they are moving their mouse, etc., while on the phone, they will not be hit with an inactive warning.
 If they don’t move their mouse or type on their keyboard for 20 min, then, when they interact with their computer again, the inactivity pop up will show up and say “You have been idle for X minutes”.
 In other words, the idle timeout will not show up until 20 min of inactivity occurs – based on the company’s idle timeout setting in this example.

 The easiest way to filter idle time is to first navigate to either of these pages: